 International & Off-Campus Study

 The College approaches international education as an integral part of the entire undergraduate experience.
 We view it not as a term away from campus, but as an encounter seamlessly connected with a student's entire education before, during, and after the time spent off campus.
-Students planning foreign or domestic off-campus study will work closely with the Office of International Programs and with their academic advisers to select programs and courses that further their educational goals.
+Students planning foreign or domestic off-campus study will work closely with the Office of International Programs and with their Academic Advisors to select programs and courses that further their educational goals.
+We invite you to read more about the F&M Off-Campus Study Philosophy.

 Photography at its best provides us a chance to capture what we see and yet convey it with a deeper more profound emotion.
 The F&M Everywhere Photo Contest is an opportunity for students who have studied off-campus to bring their transformational experiences back and share those sights and feelings with the entire Franklin & Marshall community.F&M Everywhere Photo Contest